Skyscraper (musical): Critical reception

-I will be delighted -- but astonished -- if this one gets good reviews.

-However, in the case of the George Junior Republic Benefit, the show was followed by the traditional glamorous supper party tossed by Lillian and Hubie Boscowitz at the Four Seasons, where the turkey served is far more enjoyable than that dished up at the Lunt-Fontanne.

-The cast and crew of Skyscraper were angered by Kilgallen's comments.
-So was veteran theatrical producer and director Howard Lindsay, who was not involved with Skyscraper.
-Kilgallen wrote a follow-up column in which she acknowledged Lindsay's objections and she maintained that she had done nothing wrong.
-She died two weeks later.
-Though her column was syndicated throughout North America, newspaper editors outside of New York City often omitted portions of it.
-Such was the case with everything she wrote about Skyscraper.
-Only those who bought the New York Journal-American read it.

-Skyscraper officially opened, five days after Kilgallen's death, to mixed reviews.
+Skyscraper officially opened to mixed reviews.
 Despite stiff competition from Hello, Dolly!, Mame, Man of La Mancha, and Sweet Charity, the production ran for 248 performances and was nominated for five Tony Awards, including Best Musical and Best Actress in a Musical.

 The New York Times reviewer wrote that Georgina's daydreams "have become broadly comic cartoons of romance, among the funniest moments in a brash, fast-moving musical. ...
 Not all the songs have wit and melodic grace... [the] book is smart and timely. ...
 Julie Harris moves Georgina as well as herself into a musical with commanding confidence."